Hendawyy/Final-Project-iti/README.md

 ## Project Components  🛠️

+### This project encompasses the following key components:

-- Terraform Infrastructure: Develop and utilize custom Terraform modules to construct the necessary infrastructure on Google Cloud Platform, including IAM setup, network configuration (VPC, subnets, firewall rules, NAT), compute resources (private VM, GKE standard cluster spanning three zones), and storage through the Artifact Registry.
+-Terraform Infrastructure: We leverage custom Terraform modules to create and manage the necessary infrastructure on Google Cloud Platform.
+This includes setting up Identity and Access Management (IAM), network configuration (Virtual Private Cloud, subnets, firewall rules, NAT), compute resources (private VM, GKE standard cluster across three zones), and storage through the Artifact Registry.

-- Infrastructure Pipeline: The first Jenkins pipeline, responsible for managing GCP infrastructure as code.
-This pipeline offers two options: "apply" and "destroy," which utilize Terraform to create or tear down the infrastructure components.
+-Infrastructure Pipeline: The first Jenkins pipeline is dedicated to managing GCP infrastructure as code.
+It provides two pivotal options: "apply" and "destroy," using Terraform to create or dismantle the infrastructure components.

-- Application Pipeline: The second Jenkins pipeline is the CI/CD pipeline responsible for building, containerizing, and deploying the Node.js web application and MongoDB replica set on GKE.
+-Application Pipeline: The second Jenkins pipeline is our CI/CD pipeline, responsible for building, containerizing, and deploying the Node.js web application and MongoDB replica set on GKE.

 ## 🚀 Getting Started